sourcegraph/handbook/content/departments/engineering/dev/process/principles-and-practices.md

 It's not this:

-> I own X because I work on tickets that are labeled with ‘team-X'
+> I own X because I work on tickets that are labeled with `team-X`

 No. It's this: